SurabhiBorgikar/hyperledger-fabric-setup/README.md

 # Running the chaincode using API

-All the enpoints are exposed on "<ip of host>:7050"
+All the enpoints are exposed on '<ip of host>:7050'

 Registering user through API